Exploratory Data Analysis#

 Data come in two varieties: quantitative (numeric) or qualitative (categorical) data.
 Poker player Pete plays Heads Up tournaments with a 20 dollar buy-in (HU20).
 These two-player tournaments take less than half an hour where he either loses 21, or wins 19.
 (The online casino takes a cut of each tournament buy-in, called the rake.)
 Pete’s HU20 win-loss record is category data, a series of W’s and L’s.

-Pete’s friend Mandy, a math major with a data science minor at North Georgia, enjoys 6-max NL10, an action-intensive version of No Limit Texas Holdem with a maximum of 6 players at the table rather than the standard 9 or 10 players per table.
+Pete’s friend Mandy, a math major with a data science minor at North Georgia, enjoys 6-max NL10, a small stakes cash game.
 Mandy’s list of winnings from her past twenty cash game sessions is numeric data.

 For numeric data sets, we have a sample of \(n\) data points: